 In addition to strategic business information, a company needs alerts.
 To adapt business outcome in time, it is essential to act if any error occurs, or unexpected behavior of any kind.

 This can for example be done by displaying time-series data such as streaming data.
 Streaming data is data that is generated continuously with a certain frequency.
-That is, they flow in every second, minute, hour, or any other speed.
+That is, new data flow in every second, minute, hour, or any other speed.
 Streaming data arise from a wide variety of measures, such as temperature, energy, sales, stock market, transport, internet of things (IoT).
 Data can be cleaned and processed "on the fly", and important parameters can be displayed instantly.
 Outliers can be spotted.

 Predictive models can be integrated as well.
 A machine learning algorithm can display its predictions.
 For example, the demand for a product may change as a function of weather, season, and the location.
 Such demands can influence the supply chain.
 This information in itself can be visualized in a dashboard, but in parallel it can be used in an algorithm to forecast future demand.
 These forecasts can be shown in the same dashboard.
 Such dashboards can be customized and fine-tuned to the specific needs of a business.